China-HPC/go-socker/README.md

    0.1.0

 COMMANDS:
-     images   List available images that found in your images registry from `FILE` or `PATH` run      run a container from IMAGE executing COMMAND as regular user help, h  Shows a list of commands or help for one command
+     images   List images that defined in image.yaml file or sync images from Docker to socker. run      run a container from IMAGE executing COMMAND as regular user help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --verbose      run in verbose mode
-   --help, -h     show help
+   --epilog       run with Slurm epilog enabled --help, -h     show help
    --version, -v  print the version
 ```